enze-chen/enze-chen.github.io/resources.markdown

 - The table is best viewed on desktop.
 Mobile is decent—you can see individual entries, but lose the ability to filter/search.
-- You can <span style="font-weight:500">search</span> by clicking the 🔍 in the top-right or Ctrl+F.
+- You can <span style="font-weight:500">Search</span> by clicking the 🔍 in the top-right or Ctrl+F.
-- You can <span style="font-weight:500">filter</span> by specific values in a set of columns, e.g., find only `Video` formats or `General` topics, by right-clicking on any column header.
+- You can <span style="font-weight:500">Filter</span> by specific values in a set of columns, e.g., find only `Video` formats or `General` topics, by right-clicking on any column header.
+Avoid 'group.'
-- Online content will vary in quality and individual impact, so I erred on the side of providing more options than fewer.
+- Online content will vary in quality and individual impact, so I erred on the side of providing more options.
 I indicate a few personal recs for students 🤓 and instructors 🎓.
 - **Students**: Learning is complex and time consuming, and _if you're looking for a silver bullet, this isn't it_.
 You will have to put in the work to learn the material included in the above resources.